 TransUnion Logo

-The acquisition of Trustev allowed TransUnion to enhance the accuracy of processed data and strengthen fraud protection.
+The acquisition of Trustev enabled TransUnion to enhance data accuracy and strengthen fraud protection.
 This achievement served as the foundation for the company’s rebranding.
 The new visual symbol is rendered in blue, with its lettering presented in thin lines, emphasizing the reliability and quality of the services provided.

 Using a script font highlights the uniqueness of the generated ratings and the individualized data processing methods.
 This design element illustrates the company’s commitment to delivering highly accurate results based on modern techniques.

-The first letters of the company’s name are transformed into a copyright symbol in the upper-right corner of the logo.
+The first letters of the company’s name are transformed into a copyright symbol in the logo’s upper-right corner.
 This addition underscores that all data collected and processed using unique technologies is TransUnion’s intellectual property and constitutes a significant part of its professional assets.